kylasweb/ashokachakra/README.md

 ### Run

-Then you can either run the command-line daemon using `src/qtumd` and `src/qtum-cli`, or you can run the Qt GUI using `src/qt/qtum-qt`
+Then you can either run the command-line daemon using `src/qtumd` and `src/qtum-cli`, or you can run the Ac GUI using `src/qt/qtum-qt`

 License
 -------